BIRDS OF PREY PROGRAM

 All applicants will be notified immediately after the SICC Elders Council makes their decisions.

-Late-May 2022 - The 2022 Birds of Prey Program Feather Issuance ceremony may occur.
-Due to the pandemic landscape if this cannot occur, approved applicants will obtain their feathers and other items in PERSON at the SICC office by appointment only and are responsible for their travel costs.
+Late-May 2024 - The 2024 Birds of Prey Program Feather Issuance Ceremony will occur.
+Successful applicants are obligated to obtain their feathers and other items in person and are responsible for their travel costs for the Feather Issuance Ceremony.
 An offering of tobacco and cloth are considered appropriate protocols.

 The Eagle feather is the most sacred and honoured gift given to an individual.
 The care and responsibility that comes with carrying an Eagle feather must be taught.
 An Eagle is our most sacred of birds because the Eagle carries our prayers to the Creator and is therefore heard.
 The Eagle is also our relative and is part of our family.
 As a part of our family we must care for and respect that it has given up its life so that a person may carry its feathers.